sipb/dormdigest-backend/docs/dev_onboard.md

 ## Development Best Practices

+* **Python Virtual Environment**
   * When working in your local code environment, it's recommended to work off a virtual environment (to ensure there's no compatibility issues with the SQLalchemy + dependencies versions).
   * To do so, on your first time run:
     * `python3 -m venv env` (Creates a local environment in current folder)
     * `source env/bin/activate` (Activates virtual environment)
     * `pip3 install -r requirements.txt` (Install necessary packages)
   * When you exit your workspace, remember to run:
     * `deactivate`
   * Then, in the future, when you come back, simply do:
     * `source env/bin/activate`